idolou/insurance-retrieval-system/README.md

 _Try queries like:_

 - "Summarize the claim."
-- "What is the weather in Berlin?"
+- "What is the deductible amount?"
-- "What time is it in London?"
+- "What is the incident timeline?"

 ### 4. Run Evaluation